-In all, he put the bill forward seven attempts and all of them failed to receive the support they needed to become law.
+In all, he made seven attempts to put the bill forward and all of them failed to receive the support they needed to become law.

 121 years later and with our own Scottish Parliament, Bryce’s dream became reality.
 On 9 February 2005, Part 1 of the Land Reform (Scotland) Act 2003 came into operation creating a right of access to all land and inland water in Scotland.

 The fact that it has taken over a century for the Act that Bryce originally envisaged to come into effect is testimony to the efforts of those who have believed in it.
 It is also a testament to the power of the House of Lords - the House of the landed gentry.
-Most of the times that previous bills to secure a right of access to land failed had been due to the intervention of the House of Lords.
+On most occasions, the reason for the failure of previous bills to secure a right of access to land had been the intervention of the House of Lords.

 Interestingly, Bryce only wanted a right of access on foot and only to the uplands.
 What we have now covers all non-motorised transport and covers all land and inland water.